Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It is about a 600 meter walk through town, meandering around, following the well-marked Camino.

-In another 1/2 kilometer, look carefully for the next turn to the left at kilometer marker 4.91.
+After another 1/2 kilometer, look carefully for the next turn to the left at kilometer marker 4.91.
 Somehow we missed this turn and kept going straight toward the beach.
 Fortunately, it wasn't long before I checked my sources, as the direction of travel didn't seem right to me.

 There were cars parked in front of the turn, and large trash containers, so that is my excuse for missing the turn!
 Or perhaps, I just didn't want to climb another darn hill!
+Here is the house you need to look for, in the photo below.

 Left Turn Uphill HereLeft Turn Uphill Here